DeshyDan/Pay-and-Connect-Plus-Plus/README.md

 ## How it works

-The application employs the Axios library to interface with the API endpoint, issuing a POST request to the payment and connection server while including an authorization token.
+The application employs the Axios library to interface with the API endpoint, issuing a POST request to the pay and connect server while including an authorization token.
 The program is scheduled to execute on weekdays, initiated by a cron scheduler within the GitHub Actions workflow.